 Boston College provides support to many students with a range of individual needs.
 Whether your young person requires personal care, one-to-one support in class, exam access arrangements or mentoring, the College has staff who will help them enjoy your time at the College and achieve their true potential.

-For those learners without an EHCP who require academic/emotional support, please let the College know about any difficulties they may have on their application form, or discuss their support needs at their interview on enrolment day.
-There are also opportunities for learners or parents to self-refer at any point during the course.
+For those students without an EHCP who require academic/emotional support, please let the College know about any difficulties they may have on their application form, or discuss their support needs at their interview on enrolment day.
+There are also opportunities for students or parents to self-refer at any point during the course.

 Boston College is committed to meeting the SEND agenda, and works closely with Local Authorities to ensure the needs of young people with EHCPs are met.